-Jay Clugston, MD, MS, CAQSM
+James R Clugston MD, MS, FAMSSM, CAQSM

-Jocelyn Gravlee, MD, CAQSM
+Jocelyn R Gravlee MD, CAQSM

-Cheree Padilla, MD, CAQSM
+Cheree A Padilla MD, CAQSM

-Dr. Padilla grew up in Miami, Fla., and attended American University her freshman year where she played Division I women’s soccer.
-She then transferred to the University of Florida where she received her Bachelor of Science in Microbiology with a minor in Chemistry and graduated with honors.
-After receiving her Doctor of Medicine from the University of South Florida, Dr. Padilla completed her residency in Family Medicine at Bayfront Medical Center, during which she received area of concentration certificates in Pediatrics, Sports Medicine and Outpatient Medicine.
-Dr. Padilla completed the Primary Care Sports Medicine Fellowship program at UF and holds a Certificate of Added Qualifications in Sports Medicine (CAQSM).
-She is currently a team physician for the University Athletic Association and is a member of AAFP, FAFP and AMSSM.
+Cheree Padilla grew up in Miami, Florida and attended American University her freshman year where she played Division I women’s soccer.
+She then transferred to the University of Florida where she received her degree in microbiology with a minor in chemistry and graduated with honors.
+After graduating from the University of South Florida with her medical degree, Dr. Padilla completed her family medicine residency at Bayfront Medical Center.
+During her residency she received area of concentration certificates in pediatrics, sports medicine, and outpatient medicine.
+Dr. Padilla continued her training and completed a Fellowship in Primary Care Sports Medicine at The University of Florida.
+She is a member of AAFP, FAFP and AMSSM.

 Asim Merchant, M.D., is board-certified in family medicine and primary care sports medicine.
 He joined University of Florida Health in August 2016 and practices at UF Health Family Medicine – Haile Plantation.
 Dr. Merchant received his bachelor of science degree from Southern Methodist University, and his medical degree from St. Mathews University School of Medicine.
 He completed a family medicine residency at Rutgers University and a sports medicine fellowship at State University of New York in Buffalo.